-Laryngo-tracheo-bronchitis is a lot to spit out in a single mouth full, for a term that simply means "a respiratory infection" or the Croup.
+Laryngo-tracheobronchitis is a lot to spit out in a single mouth full, for a term that simply means "a respiratory infection" or the Croup.
 No matter what you like to call it, the common croup normally affects children between 1 and 3 years of age.
-Although it can affect any region of the respiratory tract, it normally present to EMS providers with inspiratory stridor that is suggestive of an upper airway occlusion caused by swelling.
+Although it can affect any region of the respiratory tract, it normally presents to EMS providers with inspiratory stridor that is suggestive of an upper airway occlusion caused by swelling.
 A patient with croup that also is experiencing wheezes and is more than likely is suffering from an infection that has spread to the lower airway.
 A characteristic cough and various degrees of respiratory distress can be expected with these patients.
-Croup manifest as common cold symptom, a low grade fever, a barking cough and hoarseness.
+Croup manifests as a common cold symptom, a low-grade fever, a barking cough, and hoarseness.
 Croup's upper respiratory infection may be mild, moderate, or severe.
 It tends to be worse at night and is most commonly identified by the classic “seal-bark cough”.
 Many of these children have recently had the flu and/or have experienced croup previously.
 Nasal flaring, intercostal retractions, and cyanosis are late signs of respiratory insufficiency.
 Children with severe croup are at risk of serious airway compromise from the narrowed diameter of the trachea.

 EMS Croup Management

 Good prehospital management of croup includes airway maintenance with the administration of humidified, or nebulized oxygen and rapid transport in the position of comfort to an appropriate medical facility.
 Symptoms may improve dramatically in patients with croup after the child is treated with O2 therapy.